-In addition to the courses listed below, Dr. Crootof has taught one year of ninth-grade English at Lakeside School in Seattle; created and led bi-monthly training sessions for real estate professionals on fair housing law and best practices; and guest lectured in law school courses taught by Jack Balkin, Lea Brilmayer, Andrew Chin, and W. Micahel Reisman.
-She has work experience in disability rights law and fair housing law.
+In addition to the courses listed below, Dr. Crootof has taught one year of ninth-grade English at Lakeside School in Seattle; created and led bi-monthly training sessions for real estate professionals on fair housing law and best practices; and guest lectured in law school courses taught by Jack Balkin, Lea Brilmayer, Andrew Chin, and W. Michael Reisman.

 Law School Courses